 This page describes a switched frequency Wien Bridge oscillator

-Buffered Rout = 55 ohms, peak Vo max = +/-
+j-fet Vo stabilization, buffered Rout = 55r, peak Vo max = +/-

 both sine waves and square waves, switched attenuator for 4 levels

 10dB steps below 0dB, and with logarithmic variable Vo.
 There are